ThinkDataEd/curriculum/docs/unit1/section1.md

 S-ID: Summarize, represent, and interpret data on a single count or measurement variable.

-S-ID 1: Represent data with plots on the real number line (dotplots, histograms, bar plots, and boxplots.
+S-ID 1: Represent data with plots on the real number line (dotplots, histograms, bar plots, and boxplots).

 S-ID 2: Use statistics appropriate to the shape of the data distribution to compare center (median, mean) of two or more different data sets.
 (Measures of spread will be studied in unit 2.)